The Egypt Centre has been running our award winning ‘Young Egyptologist Workshops’ for children since January 2002.

 One teacher commented saying that a particular child’s attitude to learning had changed so dramatically that she was now giving class talks on Egyptology and researching the subject in her own time!

-For more information about the Young Egyptologist Workshops please contact us:
+For more information about the Young Egyptologist Workshops or to book a place please contact us: